 Black Lives Matter.
 That’s Not a Question.

 #BlackLivesMatter movement brings righteous, furious energy to take down racists, and a racist social structure that celebrates racists, hides racists, allows racists to gaslight, and looks away from racism.
-To destroy social imperatives that separate us, and amplify our fear of being unsafe, alone, overwhelmed, and exhausted.
+To destroy social imperatives that separate us with one goal: amplify our fear of being unsafe, alone, overwhelmed, and exhausted.
 To upend a way of life that encourages everyone to always look away.
 Finally, for eight minutes, the entire world couldn’t look away.

 #BlackLivesMatter has forced hard conversations and self-examinations throughout my larger circle of friends and organizations about laws and norms that embed racism into daily life and allow it to permeate our work and industry.
 It has renewed my commitment to lift up and amplify black voices and black storytellers in the small ways that I can, because many drops make a tidal wave.
 That reminds me, when you finish here, check out Renee Bess’s blog Excuse Me While I Burn a Few Bridges*.
 I promise, she’s way more succinct than I am.

 #BlackLivesMatter has shown me, in this weird and wearying pandemic, that racism doesn’t social distance and racists aren’t even bothering to wear masks. #BlackLivesMatter has made me feel safer and given me words and ideas to express my feelings about racism, and other evils that I’ve compartmentalized for years.
 I’m learning, and learning to listen.